-- 1. For all members applying for the certificate on or after 1 January 2003, the requirements are set out below. - 2.
+- 1. For all members applying for the audit qualification under regulation 6(2)(a), the requirements are set out below. - 2.
 A member who wishes to obtain an audit qualification shall be required to: - (a) have completed three years of training in an ACCA approved employer; and - (b) pass any tests of competence and/or examinations as Council may prescribe in this appendix from time to time.